Ombenitango/Ombenitango/README.md

 ### Hi there i'm software engineer

-- 🔭 I’m currently working on ...
-Tmusic app
+- 🔭 I’m currently working on ... my own projects
 - 🌱 I’m currently learning ...
 Machine learning and Blockchain technology
 - 👯 I’m looking to collaborate on ...
 Machine learning and Blockchain technology
 - 🤔 I’m looking for help with ...